sympy/sympy/doc/src/tutorial/intro.rst

  >>> from sympy import *
  >>> x, t, z, nu = symbols('x t z nu')

-This will make all further example pretty print with unicode characters.
+This will make all further examples pretty print with unicode characters.

  >>> init_printing(use_unicode=True)